 For purposes of evaluation, assignments and other course work must be submitted in a readable format.
+All due dates are in Eastern Time (ET).

 6.3 - Absence and Missed Course Work

 A student who claims illness or compassionate grounds as reason for missing course work, assignments, tests, or examinations is responsible for making alternative arrangements with the instructors concerned for extensions or other accommodation.
 Though medical or other supporting documentation may not be required by the instructor, the student should be prepared to show relevant documentation should the instructor deem it necessary (e.g. the Queen's Declaration of Illness Form).